Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Robustness to Model Approximation

-The first result in Theorem \ref{thrm:discounted_robust} only depends on the optimal value function $\jsc$ under the reference MDP, while the second and third results also involve the optimal value function $J_{\beta}^*(\altc, \ctp)$ under the approximating MDP.
-However, the first result exhibits a worse dependence on $\beta$ compared to the others.
-In particular, to apply the discounted vanishing factor approach to the average cost setting, the upper bound must scale as $1/(1-\beta)$ rather than $1/(1-\beta)^2$.
+\begin{remark}[Comparison and applicability of the three bounds] The upper bound in \eqref{eq:discountedrobust1} only depends on the optimal value function $\jsc$ under the reference MDP, while \eqref{eq:discountedrobust2} and \eqref{eq:discountedrobust3} also involve the optimal value function $J_{\beta}^*(\altc, \ctp)$ under the approximating MDP.
+However, \eqref{eq:discountedrobust1} exhibits a worse dependence on $\beta$ compared to the others.
+In particular, to apply the vanishing discounted factor approach to the average-cost setting, as in Theorem \ref{vanishingproof1}, we consider the following quantity and let $\beta \to 1$ along a subsequence: